Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Experiments

-In our first experiment, we compare the \gls{NSP} with the \gls{DPMM} on a synthetic dataset.
-We find that \gls{DPMM} cannot model data from \gls{NSP} well: it leads to inaccurate cluster assignments and a biased estimate of the number of clusters.
+Our second experiment compares the performance of the \gls{NSP} with the \gls{DPMM} on the same synthetic dataset.
+Our results indicate that a \gls{DPMM} cannot model data from an \gls{NSP} well: it leads to inaccurate cluster assignments and a biased estimate of the number of clusters.

-We generate synthetic data from a 2D Neyman-Scott process across the unit square $\cX = [0, 1]^2$ with gamma weights and Gaussian clusters, as described in Example~\ref{ex:gmm} (see Figure~\ref{fig:nsp-vs-dpm}, panel~A).
-We set the background rate to zero for a fair comparison to the \gls{DPMM}, which does not normally include such a cluster.
-We then fit both an \gls{NSP} and a \gls{DPMM} to the generated data.
-Specifically, for each model, we run the proposed collapsed Gibbs sampling algorithm for 1000 samples and 3 independent chains.
-To accelerate mixing, we use a simple annealing procedure, fixing the mean of $\weight_l$ and lowering the variance of $\distGamma(\weight; \alpha, \beta)$ every 100 samples.
-The joint log-likelihood during inference is shown in Figure~\ref{fig:nsp-vs-dpm}, Panel~D.

-Figure~\ref{fig:nsp-vs-dpm}, panels~B~and~C show the resulting parent assignments at the end of sampling one of the three chains, for each the NSP and the \gls{DPMM}.
+We use the same synthetic data and collapsed Gibbs sampler as in Section~\ref{sec:sampler-experiment} to fit both models, running 3 independent chains per model.
+Figure~\ref{fig:nsp-dpm}, panels~B~and~C show the resulting parent assignments at the end of sampling one of the three chains, for each the NSP and the \gls{DPMM}.
 We observe that the inferred assignments using the \gls{NSP} qualitatively outperform those of the \gls{DPMM}.
 To quantitatively assess the accuracy of the inferred parent assignments, we use \textit{co-occupancy accuracy}.
 Let~$z$ and~$z'$ denote the parent assignments obtained from partitions~$\cC$ and~$\cC'$, assuming arbitrary ordering of their clusters.
-The co-occupancy accuracy is defined as,

-where~$\bbI[\cdot]$ is the binary indicator function.
-Panel~F shows the co-occupancy accuracy of the resulting partition for the last 5000 samples of each chain.
-Finally, Panel~G shows the inferred number of clusters over the same duration.
+The co-occupancy accuracy is defined as, $\mathbf{accuracy}(z, z') = \frac{1}{N^2} \sum_{n=1}^N \sum_{m=1}^N \bbI[z_n = z_m] \bbI[z'_n = z'_m] + \bbI[z_n \neq z_m] \bbI[z_n' \neq z_m'],$ where~$\bbI[\cdot]$ is the binary indicator function.
+Panel~D shows the co-occupancy accuracy of the resulting partition for the last 100 samples of each chain.
+Finally, Panel~E shows the inferred number of clusters over the same duration.
 The \gls{NSP} infers both co-occupancy and the number of clusters more accurately than the \gls{DPMM}.
 These results suggest that the \gls{DPMM} is not an appropriate model for fitting data generated by an \gls{NSP} (or an \gls{MFMM}, see \cite{Miller2018} for additional examples).